Giving to Widford Parish

 - Set up an account with the Parish Giving Scheme.
 This is soon to become active in October 2018.
 It is a scheme that is by direct debit and allows you much easier control that by Standing Order.

-- By setting up a standing order with your bank – if you would like details on how to set this up, please contact the Parish Office.
+- By setting up a standing order with your bank – if you would like to set this up, please download the Standing Order Form here.

 - Through your employer’s payroll giving scheme ‘Give As You Earn’ (GAYE only applies if your employer runs such a scheme – your Human Resources department can provide details on this.
 For higher rate tax payers then please also see the section below under ‘tax efficient giving’)